 Using your digital camera: Build some sort of light box where you can light up the back of the negative indirectly and evenly.
 I used a photo box that was made for video- taping still images via a camcorder from the early 90’s.
 Behind the negative, once again, use paper or opaque glass.
 Using a Macro lens, tripod, and digital camera, set your camera to b&w and using Manual Exposure mode find the right exposure.
 Giving it an extra punch on the contrast control is also a good idea.
-You’ll have to play around with it a little bit, and if you have Mirror Lock- Up, Use it.
-Then you’ll load them on the computer, and In your photo editing program, Use the Negative Image function, to make the Negative image positive, and proceed to play around with the recorded Image.
+You’ll have to play around with it a little bit, and if you have Mirror Lock-Up, Use it.
+Then you’ll load them on to the computer, and in your photo editing program, Use the Negative Image function, to make the negative image into a positive, and proceed to play around with the recorded Image.

-There are people who use their cell phone as their light source on a scanner.
+There are people who use their cell phone as their light source on their scanner.
 If you can adjust the brightness on the scanner display, it will work better.
-There is a downfall to that, as well because you may also scan the LCD pixels on the cell-phone screen.
+There is a downfall to that as well, because you may also scan the LCD pixels on the cell-phone screen.

 Now, Be creative.